 MILE 2 – The trail crosses to the Gulf side of 30A for a short time at Dune Allen Regional Beach Access, your first chance for a glimpse of the Gulf of Mexico from the trail, and another place to re-fill your water bottle or use the restroom.
 Then, the trail crosses back to the north side of the road at Oyster Lake, and about a half-mile later there’s another mini-mart on your left where you can find more snacks and/or drinks.

 MILE 3 – When you arrive at the three-mile marker, you’ve reached a large group of shops and restaurants at Gulf Place, at the intersection of 30A and State Road 393.
-Here, you’ll find plenty of places to stop, shop, and eat, including The Perfect Pig and Smiling Fish Cafe, which have outdoor seating for you to relax and people watch while you take a breather.
+Here, you’ll find plenty of places to stop, shop, and eat, including The Perfect Pig and Pizza by the Sea which have outdoor seating for you to relax and people watch while you take a breather.

 The trail once again crosses to the Gulf side at the Ed Walline Regional Beach Access, another large access point with restrooms, fountains, and a viewing tower that’s ideal for great pictures of the white sand and turquoise water.